Here is Everything You Need to Know about Scarlett Johansson

 Scarlett Johansson attended an elementary school in Greenwich Village, Manhattan.
-Later on, she enrolled at the Lee Strasberg Theatre Institute where she got auditioned for commercials; however, soon she found out that it was no longer of her interest.
+Later, she enrolled at the Lee Strasberg Theatre Institute where she got auditioned for commercials; however, soon, she discovered that it was no longer of interest to her.
 She shifted her focus to film and theatre, making her first stage appearance in the Off-Broadway play, Sophistry with Ethan Hawke.
 Meanwhile, she began studying at Professional Children’s School (PCS), a private educational institution for aspiring child actors in Manhattan.

 Scarlet Johansson’s Career

-At the age of nine, Scarlet Johansson made her film debut as John Ritter’s daughter in the fantasy comedy North (1994).
-Later on, she played minor roles including as the daughter of Sean Connery and Kate Capshaw’s characters in the mystery thriller Just Cause (1995), and an art student in If Lucy Fell (1996).
+At nine, Scarlet Johansson made her film debut as John Ritter’s daughter in the fantasy comedy North (1994).
+Later on, she played minor roles, including as the daughter of Sean Connery and Kate Capshaw’s characters in the mystery thriller Just Cause (1995), and an art student in If Lucy Fell (1996).

 Early Era of Scarlet’s Movies